-“It’ll take a few days, a week, at the most.”
+“It’ll take a few days.
+A week at most.”

-This is what I told my wife, in order to convince her that I was qualified to rewire my vintage truck, I gave her a gross exaggeration of the time frame.
-Fortunately, I had simplicity on my side, an International Scout, is about as basic as it gets.
-I’ll allow the following Google searches tell you how qualified I was for such an endeavor:
+That’s what I told my wife, anyhow, in my effort to convince her that I was qualified to rewire my 1970 International Scout 800A.
+That proved a grossly generous assumption, I now realize.
+But at the time I figured I had simplicity on my side, because an old Scout is about as basic as it gets.

 “How to crimp a wire.”